Automate Amazon ES synonym file updates

 Search engines provide the means to retrieve relevant content from a collection of content.
 However, this can be challenging if certain exact words aren’t entered.
 You need to find the right item from a catalog of products, or the correct provider from a list of service providers, for example.
 The most common method of specifying your query is through a text box.
 If you enter the wrong terms, you won’t match the right items, and won’t get the best results.

 Synonyms enable better search results by matching words that all match to a single indexable term.
-In Amazon Elasticsearch Service (Amazon ES), you can provide synonyms for keywords that your application’s users may look for.
+In Amazon OpenSearch Service, you can provide synonyms for keywords that your application’s users may look for.
 For example, your website may provide medical practitioner searches, and your users may search for “child’s doctor” instead of “pediatrician.”
 Mapping the two words together enables either search term to match documents that contain the term “pediatrician.”
 You can achieve similar search results by using synonym files.
-Amazon ES custom packages allow you to upload synonym files that define the synonyms in your catalog.
+Amazon OpenSearch Service custom packages allow you to upload synonym files that define the synonyms in your catalog.
 One best practice is to manage the synonyms in Amazon Relational Database Service (Amazon RDS).
-You then need to deploy the synonyms to your Amazon ES domain.
+You then need to deploy the synonyms to your Amazon OpenSearch Service domain.
 You can do this with AWS Lambda and Amazon Simple Storage Service (Amazon S3).

 In this post, we discuss an approach using Amazon Aurora and Lambda functions to automate updating synonym files for improved search results.